Duality and small functors: Homotopy functors

 \begin{proof} Left to the reader. \end{proof}

 On $\cat V^{\cat K}$ there exists the projective model structure \cite{Chorny-Dwyer} whose fibrant functors are the objectwise fibrant ones.
-Obviously, every projectively fibrant functor is fibrant-projectively fibrant. \begin{proposition} For every small functor $X\in \cat V^{\cat K}$, there exists an $\cal H$-equivalence $\eta_{X}\colon X\to HX$ such that $HX$ is an objectwise fibrant homotopy functor. \end{proposition}
+Obviously, every projectively fibrant functor is fibrant-projectively fibrant. \begin{proposition} For every small functor $X\in \cat V^{\cat K}$, there exists an $\cal H$-equivalence $\eta_{X}\colon X\to HX$ such that $HX$ is a homotopy functor with fibrant values on fibrant objects. \end{proposition}

 \begin{proof} Similarly to the proof of Lemma~\ref{postponed}, let $\mu$ be the maximal cardinal between the accessibility rank of the small (hence, accessible) functor $X$ and the degree of accessibility of the subcategory of weak equivalences in the combinatorial model category $\cat V$; then, it suffices to construct a localization of $X$ with respect to the set $\cal H_{\mu}\subset \cal H$ of maps with $\mu$ accessible domains and codomains.
 Since $\cat V^{\cat K}$ is left proper, it suffices to apply the small object argument with respect to the following set of maps: